 Filming should take no more than 10 minutes per step.
 If a step will take more than 10 minutes, prepare the product from that step in advance.

 Application Programming Interface Installation

-To install a workstation application programming interface, enter the pip install openworkstation command [1].
+To install the application programming interface, referred to as API, open the command line interface [1].

-WIDE: Talent entering command, with monitor visible in frame
+WIDE: Talent sitting in front of computer with monitor visible in frame next to the workstation and is opening the command line interface

+To install the workstation API, enter ‘pip install openworkstation’ and press enter [1].

+SCREEN: 1.2_t2: 00:01-00:13 Video Editor: please speed up the actual installation (00:05-00:13)

-To be able to operate the pipetting module, enter the command to Install Opentrons application programming interface [1].
+To be able to operate the pipetting/biofabrication module, enter the command to install the Opentrons API [1].

 SCREEN: 1.2_t2: 00:14-00:23

-Then use the commands to verify that the program has been installed successfully [1].
+Then use the command line to verify that the APIs have been installed successfully [1].

 SCREEN: 1.2_t2: 00:24-00:36